 The Compensation Committee of the Board of Trustees has reviewed and discussed the Compensation Discussion and Analysis required by Item 402(b) of Regulation S-K with management.
-Based on this review and discussion, the Compensation Committee has recommended to the Board of Trustees that the Compensation Discussion and Analysis be included in
+Based on this review and discussion, the Compensation Committee has recommended to the Board of Trustees that the Compensation Discussion and Analysis be included in the 2019 proxy statement and our 2018 Annual Report on Form 10-K.

-The Compensation Committee William C. Van Faasen, Chair Sanford Cloud, Jr. James S. DiStasio John Y. Kim
+The Compensation Committee William C. Van Faasen, Chair Sanford Cloud, Jr. James S. DiStasio John Y. Kim Dennis R. Wraase